ValveSoftware/SteamVR-for-Linux/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Performance Issue
+name: Bug report
-about: Report a performance problem with SteamVR
+about: Report a behavioural problem with SteamVR
-title: "[PERF]"
+title: "[BUG]"
-labels: perf
+labels: bug
 assignees: ''

 ---